 Qualified public safety professionals will always be in demand.
 According to the Bureau of Labor Statistics, jobs in public safety offer competitive salaries and are growing steadily.
+The Bureau of Labor Statistics projects 7% to 8% growth for police officers and detectives, firefighters, and emergency management personnel between 2016 and 2026.
 An online bachelor's degree in public safety administration qualifies candidates for positions in public safety administration, such as emergency management director or crisis response manager.
 This page will help you find the right program for your academic and career goals.

 What Are The Best Online Bachelor's in Public Safety Administration?